CSeCIITB/module-2-a-crypto/Ones And Zeroes/README.md

 <br />
 <br />
 _**Note:** To get the flag, replace all spaces with '\_' in the decryption of the message._

+## Submission Instructions
+Type out the flag in the `flag.txt` file in this folder.